 Chairman, President, and CEO

-In terms of mergers and acquisitions, Mr. Iannini has worked on both domestic and cross-border transactions including the sale/restructuring of Security Pacific Asia Bank Ltd. for Bank of America, the sale of Avon's Direct Response Division, Textron's acquisition of Cessna, the $2 billion spin-off of Hilton Hotels gaming operations, the $780 million sale of Dobbs Foodservice to Swiss Airlines and the sale of the Petrie stake in Toys R Us; among many others.
-He has expertise in completing transactions in a variety of industries including consumer products, aerospace/defense, consumer services, manufacturing, distribution, B to B, B to C, technology, business services, retail, hospitality, healthcare and financial services.
+In terms of mergers and acquisitions, Mr. Iannini has worked on both domestic and cross-border transactions including the sale/restructuring of Security Pacific Asia Bank Ltd. for Bank of America, the sale of Avon's Apparel Fashion Division, Textron's acquisition of Cessna, the $2 billion spin-off of Hilton Hotels gaming operations, the $780 million sale of Dobbs Foodservice to Swiss Airlines and the sale of the Petrie stake in Toys R Us; among many others.
+He has expertise in completing transactions in a variety of industries including consumer products, aerospace/defense, consumer services, manufacturing, distribution, B to B, B to C, technology, business services, retail, hospitality, health care and financial services.
 Mr. Iannini has completed many Middle-market transactions completed by Mr. Iannini include the sale/recapitalization of Intercontinental Art to Madison Dearborn, the sale/recapitalization of KBell Socks to Compass Equity, the sale of Arrow Paper and Food to U.S Foodservice, the sale of Entertainment Data to AC Nielsen, the acquisition of Bushman's of Australia by Channell Commercial Corporation, the acquisitions of RMS Electronics, Standby-Electronics (Canada) and A.C.
 Egerton Holdings PLC (United Kingdom) by Channell Commercial Corporation as well as the acquisitions of Meridian Technology and Carbon Copy Ltd. by Microcom ( Now part of Hewlett Packard); among many others noted in the “Experience” section on this website.
 In terms of financing, Mr. Iannini has worked on equity (IPO and Secondary Offerings) and debt capital raising transactions which have raised over $5 billion of public and private common equity, preferred equity, senior debt and subordinated debt.